Daniele Masala

-Daniele Masala (born 12 February 1955) is an Italian modern pentathlete and Olympic champion.
+Daniele Masala (born 12 February, 1955) is an Italian modern pentathlete and Olympic champion.

 Biography

 Masala first participated at the Olympics in 1976.
 Eight years later, he was on the Italian team which won a gold medal at the 1984 Summer Olympics in Los Angeles.
 He also received the individual gold medal.
-At the 1988 Summer Olympics in Seoul he received a team silver medal.
+At the 1988 Summer Olympics in Seoul he earned a team silver medal.